Forever (2014 TV series): Ratings

 In Australia, the first episode was watched by 619,000 viewers, making it the fourteenth most-watched broadcast that night.
 The second one was viewed by 522,000 viewers, making it the twentieth most-watched.
 In Canada, the first and second episodes received 2.32 and 1.57 million viewers, respectively.
 In the United Kingdom, the premiere garnered 847,000 viewers, making it the highest-rated broadcast on the network that week.
 In New Zealand, it was the third most-watched broadcast in prime time that night, with 243,650 viewers.

 Home video releases

 Miller revealed that Warner Bros. would release DVDs for the series during a Twitter question-and-answer session on September 17, 2015.
 On November 16, 2015, Warner Home Entertainment of Canada announced that DVDs for the series would be released on January 19, 2016.
 That day, Warner Bros. announced it would be made available in the United States through the company's Warner Archive Collection as a manufacture-on-demand title.
 The DVD contained all 22 episodes of the series on five discs, along with deleted scenes from many of the episodes.
 The Region 4 DVD was released on February 3, 2016.

 Streaming

-The series is available to stream on The CW's streaming service, The CW.
+The series is available to stream on The CW's streaming service, The CW, and on Amazon Prime.